guille-ds/guille-ds/README.md

 I am data lover with an architecture background

 - 🔭 I’m currently looking for a job in the Data Science field.
-- 🌱 So I'm learning all I can about Python, pySpark, SQL, Machine Learning and other tools.
+- 🌱 So I'm learning all I can about Python, Apache PySpark, SQL, ML and other tools.
 - 📚 Just finished *"Databases: Relational Databases and SQL"* [edX](https://home.edx.org/) course.
 - 🤖 So I enrolled in *"CS50AI Artificial intelligence with Python"* [edX](https://www.edx.org/es/course/cs50s-introduction-to-artificial-intelligence-with-python) course.
 - 👯 I’m looking to collaborate on *Geodata, Computer Vision* and *Computational Design* projects.